flowerchecker/kindwise-api-client/README.md

 custom_id = 123
 # when was an image taken, datetime can be specified as a datetime object, timestamp, or string in ISO format
 date_time = datetime.now()
+# default image size is 1500px, can be turned off by setting max_image_size to None
+# be aware that our API has limit 25Mpx(e.g. 5000px x 5000px)
+max_image_size = 1500
 identification: PlantIdentification = api.identify(
     images,
     details=details,